AlexandrAnatoliev/project-euler/README.md

 └── README.md
 ```

-Go to the README file of problem you selected
+Go to the README file of the selected problem
 to get more info about the issue.

-Create directory for your solve in format:
+Create directory for your solution in format:
 ```
-Solve[problem number]-[your github nickname]/
+Solution[problem number]-[your github nickname]/
 ```

 For example:
 ```
 project-euler
 ├── Problem1/
-│   ├── Solve1-User1/
+│   ├── Solution1-User1/
-│   ├── Solve1-Username2/
+│   ├── Solution1-Username2/
-│   ├── Solve1-IvanIvanov/
+│   ├── Solution1-IvanIvanov/
 │   │     ^
-│   │     └── directory for your solve
+│   │     └── directory for your solution
 │   └── README.md
 ├── Problem2/
-│   ├── Solve2-User1/
+│   ├── Solution2-User1/
 │   └── README.md
 └── README.md
 ```
-After that you are ready to get solving!
+After that you are ready to start solving!

 Add your source files inside
-(Adding README.md will appreciated)
+(Adding README.md is appreciated)

 Please keep the repository organized by
-following this formats:
+following these formats:

 ```
-Solve1-YourGithubName/
+Solution1-YourGithubName/
 ├── Main.java       // Your source code
 │   └── Main.java
 └── README.md       // (Optional) Short description or usage guide